hebertzin/leaky-bucket/docs/challenge.md

 ## Deliverables
 - [x] A node js http server
+- [x] Koa server
+- [x] Creation of users
+- [x] Password hash
+- [x] Persistence with mongoDB
+- [x] Database with docker
+- [ ] Implement an authentication of users with a Bearer Token
+- [ ] This token must be sent in the request Authorization
 - [ ] A multi-tenancy strategy to be the owner of requests.
 For example, you could have users, and each user will have 10 tokens
-- [ ] Implement an authentication of users with a Bearer Token
-- [ ] This token must be sent in the request Authorization
 - [ ] A mutation that simulates a query of a pix key
 - [ ] A leaky bucket strategy completed